Battle of Crysler's Farm: Battle

 As dawn broke on 11 November, it was cold and raining, though the rain later eased.
 Firing broke out in two places.
 On the river, Mulcaster's gunboats began shooting at the American boats clustered around Cook's Point, while a Mohawk fired a shot at an American party scouting near their encampment, who replied with a volley.
 Half a dozen Canadian Militia dragoons bolted back to the main British force, calling that the Americans were attacking.
 The British force dropped its half-cooked breakfast and formed up, which caused American sentries to report that the British were attacking, and forced the Americans in turn to form up and stand to arms.

-At about 10:30 a.m., Wilkinson received a message from Jacob Brown, who reported that the previous evening he had defeated 500 Stormont, Dundas and Glengarry Highlanders militia at Hoople's Creek and the way ahead was clear.
+At about 10:30 a.m., Wilkinson received a message from Jacob Brown, who reported that the previous evening he had defeated 500 Stormont, Dundas and Glengarry Highlanders militia at the Battle of Hoople's Creek and the way ahead was clear.
 To proceed, however, the American boats would next have to face the Long Sault rapids and Wilkinson determined to drive Morrison off before attempting them.
 He himself had been ill for some time, and could not command the attack himself.
 His second-in-command, Major General Morgan Lewis, was also "indisposed".
 This left Brigadier General Boyd in command.
 He had immediately available the 3rd Brigade under Brigadier General Leonard Covington (9th, 16th and 25th U.S. Infantry) and the 4th Brigade under Brigadier General Robert Swartwout (11th, 14th and 21st U.S. Infantry), with two 6-pounder guns.
 Some distance down-river were part of Boyd's own 1st Brigade under the brigade's second-in-command, Colonel Isaac Coles, (12th and 13th U.S. Infantry), four more 6-pounder guns and a squadron of the 2nd U.S. Dragoons.
 In all, Boyd commanded perhaps 2,500 men (though some sources put the figure at 4,000).